Padisha by Weil: launched in 1922, as a gift to special clients. It was later relaunched for public sale in 1947.

 So what does it smell like?
 It was classified as a floral oriental perfume with floral and spice notes layered over woods.

-- Top notes: bergamot, cardamom, cinnamon, neroli
+- Top notes: sage, bergamot, mandarin, lemon, cardamom, cinnamon, neroli, clove, black pepper

 L'Amour de l'art, 1950: